Find and fix writing mistakes instantly

 |Infinitive||Simple Past||Past Participle|

-As you can see, there’s no set pattern with irregular action words.
+As you can see, there’s no set pattern in the conjugation of verbs with irregular inflections.
 To learn more about how inflections work, see it here.

-You already know quite a lot about how to get action words to agree with the other words in a sentence.
-If you’re learning English as a second language, you may wonder about imperfect action words.
-These words don’t exist in the English language, and instead you use the words used to or was.
-There’s no tense for imperfect words but used to and was have the closest meaning in English.
+You already know quite a lot about how to get verb forms to agree with the subject(s) in a sentence.
+If you’re learning English as a second language, you may wonder about imperfect verb conjugation.

 We are sorry that this post was not useful for you!